TOAST

 We want to answer the question:

 To do this we are carrying out a two-phased study.
-Firstly, we looked at the feasibility of a running trial.
+Firstly, we looked at the feasibility of running a trial.
 We worked with doctors and families to explore what is important to them and whether they would be willing to take part in a trial.
-This first part of the study ran from March to November 2021 and is completed.
+This first part of the study was completed from March to November 2021.

-The findings from the feasibility study are now being used to design a multi-centre randomised controlled trial where babies born with oesophageal atresia are allocated at random to either being given antacid medication or not.
-For the main trial we plan to recruit 211 infants from neonatal units across the UK.
-The main trial is planned to start in 2025 and run until August 2030.
+The findings from this feasibility study have now used to design a multicentre double-blind, randomised placebo-controlled trial where babies born with oesophageal atresia are allocated at random to either being given daily antacid medication or not until 1 year of age.
+We plan to recruit 211 babies from neonatal surgical units across the UK.
+Recruitment will start in January 2026 and run for 60 months, until the end of December 2031.

-TOAST is coordinated by the National Perinatal Epidemiology Unit Clinical Trial Unit (NPEU CTU) at the University of Oxford and is funded by the National Institute of Health Research (NIHR) Health Technology Assessment (HTA) programme.
+TOAST is co-ordinated by the National Perinatal Epidemiology Unit Clinical Trial Unit (NPEU CTU) at the University of Oxford and is funded by the National Institutefor Health and Care Research (NIHR) Health Technology Assessment (HTA) programme.